ansible/workshops/decks/ansible_network_v2.md

-# A note about special variables
+# A note about magic variables

-Other than the user defined variables, Ansible supports many **special** inbuilt variables.
+Other than the user defined variables, Ansible supports many **magic** inbuilt variables.
 For example

 | Variable           | Explanation                                           |
 |--------------------|-------------------------------------------------------|